 Students attending college in Wisconsin should visit the CAMPUS PROJECT for more information on registering to vote and voting in Wisconsin.

-Military and Overseas Voters should go HERE for more information on registering to vote and voting in Wisconsin.
+Military and Overseas Voters should go to the Federal Voting Assistance Program website for more information on registering to vote and voting in Wisconsin.

 Voting rights are automatically restored after a voter has completed their sentence, probation, and parole.
 Ex-felons MUST re-register to vote.

 Voters with disabilities can request help at all polling places.
 Check with your Municipal Clerk for more information.